On The Effectiveness of the UK NIS Regulations as a Mandatory Cybersecurity Reporting Regime: Conclusion

 \section{Conclusion}

-Firstly, as policymakers consider the impact of new cybersecurity reporting requirements, we identify deficiencies in the existing NIS Regulations.
+Firstly, as policymakers consider the impact of new cybersecurity reporting requirements, in relation to \textbf{RQ2}, we identify deficiencies in the existing NIS Regulations.
 We find that there were significantly fewer NIS notifications than incidents classified as ``highly significant and significant'' by the NCSC in their 2024 reporting year.
 We also note that detailed initial access vector data was either missing or disclosure was refused.
 This highlights a key limitation in existing reporting regimes in how they both fail to capture a complete picture in relation to cybersecurity, and data is limited for academic research and policymakers.

-Secondly, even amongst the curated CISA dataset, we note that when considering the primary initial access vector, 50\% related to human factors (phishing or credential abuse) and the other 50\% related to some form of exploit vulnerability (i.e. web or edge network).
+Secondly, turning to \textbf{RQ3}, even amongst the curated CISA dataset, we note that when considering the primary initial access vector, 50\% related to human factors (phishing or credential abuse) and the other 50\% related to some form of exploit vulnerability (i.e. web or edge network).
 This highlights the need for cybersecurity research to focus on edge network security and human factors.

 Finally, we note that profit motive seems increasingly to drive attacks which impact the continuity of critical services.
 Whilst $36\%$ of CISA reported attacks concerned espionage, based on the NIS data, we estimate that $83\%-92\%$ of cyberattacks in Great Britain during 2024 which had a significant impact on the continuity healthcare services were as a result of ransomware, and $92\%-100\%$ of attacks contained a profit motive.
-This aligns with a report published by Waterfall Security~\cite{waterfall_security} has claimed that in 2024 of publicly reported incidents which have caused physical consequences in OT systems ``87\% of identifiable attacks were ransomware''.
+This aligns with Waterfall Security's claim~\cite{waterfall_security} that in 2024 ``87\% of identifiable attacks were ransomware'' among publicly reported incidents causing physical consequences in OT systems.